 For a successful business, it doesn’t get much more essential than customer relationship management.
 This crucial, time-consuming, and tedious task is also prone to human error.

 We’ve all suffered on the customer side of things, bouncing around from sales rep to sales rep, gritting our teeth through redundant questions, as information falls through the cracks.

-It can make for a very bad first impression with a prospect, which is something your business can’t afford.
+It can make for a very bad first impression with a prospect, which is something your small business can’t afford.

 Luckily, there’s software for that.

 Customer relationship management (CRM) software helps automate and manage the customer lifecycle for sales and marketing departments.
 CRM software consolidates customer information into a single repository so users can better organize and manage relationships, automates common processes, and provides tools to monitor performance and productivity.

 Good customer relationship management (CRM) software enables your business to better manage customer interactions, provide support, and maintain relationships through reliable systems and processes.
 It also integrates organizational processes across marketing, sales, and customer service with functionalities and features that can strategically serve key initiatives across departments.

 CRM software offers three major benefits for your business: